 Fewer items per basket than some other options

 For something truly one-of-a-kind, Knack personalizes a fully custom gift for your recipient.
 You can build your own basket, filter through their offerings based on the recipient (college student, for him, for her), occasion, or interest, and then expert ideas for the basket will appear.
-If you're short on time, you can also pick one of their best-sellers, which are all cleverly packaged and themed.
+If you're short on time, you can also pick one of their best-sellers that say Way to Go or Grateful For You and are all cleverly packaged and themed.

 How We Tested

 In order to make sure we are only recommending brands we would want to receive ourselves as gifts, we ordered gift baskets from every company on this list to judge how the experience is for both the gift giver and the recipient.
 We considered how varied the gift selection was, whether it was clear from the website what would be included in the gift and whether shipping significantly changes the cost of the gift.

 Once the gifts arrived, we considered the unboxing experience from the recipient's eyes, including the packaging, the freshness of the products, and—of course—how the products tasted.
 Only baskets our testers really enjoyed and would send out to our friends and family made this list.

 What to Look for in a Gift Basket

 Having an assortment of food items the recipient can sample (and share if they’re feeling generous) is all part of the fun.
 Pick products that you know your recipient will enjoy while also tempting them to try something new.

 Mouth makes it easy to filter your snacks by dietary restrictions, occasion, region, and more.
 This makes the wide selection more manageable.
 However, Mouth also warns that they may swap out some options if they're unavailable.
 If this is a major concern, we recommend opting for something like Goldbelly, which makes specifically curated boxes.